 Oleta Lawanda Crain was born in Earlsboro, Seminole County, Oklahoma and grew up in Wewoka, Oklahoma.
 She studied for three years at Langston University in Oklahoma and transferred to Lincoln University in Missouri, where she earned a B.A.
 Degree in Social Science.
 She also earned two additional bachelor’s degrees and a master’s degree.

 The Eula Dean Roby Scholarship will be awarded to students majoring in elementary education.
 Applicant must be a high school graduating senior or a collegiate student with a 3.0 GPA on a 4.0 scale.
 Applicant must be pursuing a major in education.
-March 31, 2023 is the deadline for submitting the application packet (application, transcript, recommendation letters, and a 500-word essay expressing why they are pursuing a career in education).
-Scholarship award announcement will be made in May.
+April 1, 2024, is the deadline for submitting the application packet (application, transcript, recommendation letters, and a 500-word essay expressing why they are pursuing a career in education).
+The scholarship award announcement will be made in June.